Invisible visible

 Every photo is complemented by a life story.
 But also the photo by itself - is a story.
 Seeing yourself in context with the environment you are in.
 It's more a metaphorical way of looking on life and on photo.

-Invisible Visible is an exhibition of collaborative, narrative portrait photographs by Natalia Sharomova and the Ukrainian Art Group as well as artworks by the group created during the year-long mentorship project Putting Ourselves in the Picture - Part 2.
-Co-curated by Natalia Sharomova and Fast Forward team Anna Fox and Corinne Whitehouse, the exhibition will feature a film by celebrated artist Ori Gersht.
+Invisible Visible is an exhibition of collaborative, narrative portrait photographs by the group created during the year-long mentorship project Putting Ourselves in the Picture - Part 2.

 Anna Fox, Director of Fast Forward says: “Putting Ourselves in the Picture has been an exciting project extending the skills and knowledge of a fabulously creative group of Ukrainian women artists based in Farnham.
 Led by the inspiring photographer Natalia Sharomova alongside Fast Forward and Creative Response these women have produced an extraordinary range of visually stunning artworks.
 They have used an incredible range of photographic approaches to tell us a series of powerful stories about their lives in their own voices.”